fmhall/GoChain/README.md

 This repo contains two implementations of a simple blockchain in Go

 The core logic for both the networking and HTML implementations is the same: simple block generation, validation, and adding blocks to the canonical chain.
-In the HTML folder, you will find the main logic for displaying the chain in its current form on an HTML server using Mux.
+In the HTTP folder, you will find the main logic for displaying the chain in its current form on an HTTP server using Mux.
 You can send POST and GET requests to the server using Postman or curl, and a block with that data will be added to the chain.

-In the Networking folder, the HTML interface has been removed, and all information is displayed in terminals.
+In the Networking folder, the HTTP interface has been removed, and all information is displayed in terminals.
 The networking implementation uses TCP servers to simulate the nodes that broadcast and recieve blocks.
 Each TCP server (new terminal) can read data, create a block, validate that block, and send it to the Go channel.
 Go routines are used to handle this process concurrently, and mutexes are used to prevent race conditions.
 The conn interface from the net package allows elegant connection handling, and the channel enables the various concurrent routines to reference a single canonical chain.